Skip to main content

 Figure 2.
 FND pathway flow showing importance of a central clinical co-ordinator and variability of treatment plans and outcomes.

-First FND presentation, assessment, and diagnosis in Secondary care
+First FND presentation, assessment, and diagnosis in secondary care

 1. Diagnostic confirmation by someone with expertise in neurological diagnosis in secondary care.
 FND is often suspected in primary care and can be raised as a possibility by any health professional including those in emergency care, secondary medical and surgical and mental health care settings.
 However, the diagnosis requires expertise in neurological diagnosis – typically a neurologist but may be another health professional including: TIA, Stroke or Memory services.
 There is only limited scope to reduce referral using active triage in people with suspected FND for this reason.
 Some milder neurological symptoms which do not need a ‘disorder’ diagnosis may be diagnosed and managed in primary care.